-With a population, around 14 million navigating the large city and knowing where to go can be daunting unless you have some pointers.
+With a population, of around 14 million navigating the large city and knowing where to go can be daunting unless you have some pointers.
 Here is a list that we put together to help you decide how to make the most out of your time in Buenos Aires and how to navigate the city- from touchdown to takeoff.

 Airport Transfers and Customs

 The Ezeiza International Airport (EZE) in Buenos Aires is a large international airport that hosts hundreds of flights and travelers every day.
 Navigating this airport may be a challenge to many, but don’t worry, airport employees and others are there to help you find your next gate, assist you with directions, and simplify your experience.